Skip to Content

 Crop rotation to get rid of Tomato Hornworms

-Changing the location of your tomato plants will help shift them away from a location infested with tomato hornworms.
+Changing the location of your tomato plants will help shift them away from an area infested with tomato hornworms.
 Ensure they are far enough to prevent the worms from crawling back to the crop.

 Biological Ways of Getting Rid of Tomato Hornworms